 The scene ends with both of our protagonists bursting into a real laughter, and Yuna puntualizing the moment by stating, “I want my journey to be full of laughter.”

 There is also a tragic message hidden in the scene that only those of us who finished the game will understand.
 Yuna tells Tidus that if he whistles she will come running to him if they were ever separated (returning Tidus’ own promise to her).
-Little did gamers know then, how heartbreaking it would be to watch her whistling in futility during the game’s ending scenes.
+Little did gamers know then, how heartbreaking it would be to watch her whistling in futility during the game’s ending scene.

-That said, Tidus should come out completely unscathed as a character out of this situation.
+That said, Tidus should come completely unscathed as a character out of this situation.
 If anything, it only makes his character a deeper one.

 Why Some Gamers Hated Tidus Part 2: His Look